Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 • HSL(35deg 100% 49%) = #945600

-You can see that by dropping the lightness by 20%, the RGB hex code changes considerably.
-HSL gives us a neat way to create themes without the trial and error of the RGB colour wheel.
-Chrome DevTools has an HSL toggle: click the little arrows in the screenshot above to move between colour formats.
+As you can see, reducing the lightness by 20% significantly alters the RGB hex output.
+HSL gives us a powerful way to create theme variations without the trial-and-error of RGB tweaking.
+Chrome DevTools includes an HSL toggle—click the arrows in the color picker to cycle between formats.

 Trello awesomeness

-Mutation Observer: Could I have instead used a MutationObserver on the DOM?
+Mutation Observer: Could I have used a MutationObserver on the DOM instead?
 You bet.
-However, because this is a React script, there is a shadow DOM, plus nodes in the DOM are constantly changing.
-That means a high-level observer would be required, like on <body> and forevermore we’d have to iterate on the whole DOM to see what changed, then perform the ancestor traversal to apply the CSS.
-In sum, when the page changes, we’d have to walk down the DOM, then walk it back up, for every CSS override we want – very inefficient.
+However, because this is a React-based site, it uses a shadow DOM, and nodes in the DOM are constantly changing.
+That means a high-level observer—like one on <body>—would be required.
+We’d then have to iterate through the entire DOM to detect changes, and for each change, traverse up the ancestor chain to apply CSS.
+In short, whenever the page updates, we’d have to walk down the DOM, then walk it back up for every CSS override we want to apply—very inefficient.

 How to Use

-A keyword in the column controls the colour.
+A keyword in the column controls the color.
 See the screenshot below.

 Trello column keywords

-To adjust, please play with the fields in the JS below.
-For example, if the column contains the word Complete, then the green theme is applied.
-To limit false matches, I like to use square brackets.
-For example, [Misc] triggers the blue theme.
+To adjust the behavior, tweak the fields in the JavaScript below.
+For example, if a column contains the word Complete, the green theme is applied.
+To avoid false matches, I prefer using square brackets—for instance, [Misc] triggers the blue theme.

 The Trello Awesomeness Script